Arindam Banik

 Arindam Banik (born 1958) currently holds the position of Associated Cement Companies Chair Professor in International Business and Finance at IMI.
-He is the Editor of the journal Global Business Review (SAGE Publications).
-He has a Ph.D in Economics from Delhi School of Economics, University of Delhi.
-He is the Former Director of International Management Institute (IMI) Kolkata.
+He is the editor of the journal Global Business Review (SAGE Publications).
+He has a PhD in economics from Delhi School of Economics, University of Delhi.
+He is the former director of International Management Institute (IMI) Kolkata.

 Arindam Banik has authored a number of books and published numerous articles in journals of eminence across the world.
 He has also presented papers at national and international conferences.
 His area of interest includes all domains of economics viz. development economics, business economics, managerial economics and the like.
 He has been an active member of many professional societies such as the Asia Pacific Economic Association (APEA), Bengal Economic Association, Indian Economic Association and Euro-Asia Management Studies Association.

 Education

-Arindam Banik completed his B.Sc (1981) and M.Sc (1983) in Economics from Jahangirnagar University, Dhaka.
-Commencing a career as a Junior Executive at American Express Bank, Dhaka in 1982, he gradually developed an inclination towards academics and decided to pursue higher studies.
-In 1993, he was awarded Ph.D from Delhi School of Economics, University of Delhi.
+Arindam Banik completed his BSc (1981) and MSc (1983) in economics from Jahangirnagar University, Dhaka.
+Commencing a career as a Junior Executiveww2 at American Express Bank, Dhaka in 1982, he gradually developed an inclination towards academics and decided to pursue higher studies.
+In 1993, he was awarded PhD from Delhi School of Economics, University of Delhi.
 In pursuit of his interest in the field of economics, he worked towards expanding his research experience.

 Service

 Teaching

 Arindam Banik has been with IMI for more than two decades.
 He is an Affiliated Professor at Centrum Graduate Business School, Ponficia UNIVERSIDAD CATO`LICA DEL PERU.
-He has also been a lecturer in Economics at the University of West Indies, Cavehill Campus, Barbados.
+He has also been a lecturer in economics at the University of West Indies, Cavehill Campus, Barbados.